Showing posts with label sandwiches. Show all posts

 A pot pie is the most soothing of winter meals, and my Turkey Pot Pie made with Christmas leftovers will have you returning for seconds and thirds!

-For my simple recipe, I used a grocery store frozen pie crust that covers the leftovers.
-And all you do is load up a deep baking dish like you would a lasagna - layering mashed potatoes or yams, veggies, stuffing, turkey and gravy.
+For my simple recipe, I used a grocery store frozen pie crust that cover the leftovers.
+And all you do is load up a deep baking dish like you would a lasagna - layering mashed potatoes or yams, veggies, stuffing, turkey, and gravy.

 My video below lays it on thick, that is, with plenty of delish leftovers.